 Although the current diagnostic criteria for ADHD make no mention of emotion or mood regulation problems, most people with ADHD will admit to having issues with emotional instability.
 In fact, ADHD specialist Dr. William Dodson reports that over 30 percent of adolescents and adults with ADHD view their difficulty regulating emotions to be the most impairing aspect of their diagnosis.
-One particularly harmful form of emotional dysregulation in ADHD is called Rejection Sensitive Dysphoria (RSD), which makes receiving rejection or criticism disproportionately painful to experience.
+One particularly harmful form of emotional dysregulation in ADHD is called Rejection Sensitive Dysphoria (RSD).
+It makes receiving rejection or criticism disproportionately painful to experience.

 Despite its prevalence, RSD is often ignored in discussions about ADHD symptomology.
-Early research on ADHD largely overlooked RSD because it is not a consistent symptom of ADHD (instead occurring in brief episodes), it was difficult to objectively measure in studies, and it was frequently under reported – people with ADHD tend to hide their emotional reactions to rejection out of embarrassment or shame.
+Early research on ADHD largely overlooked RSD because it is not a consistent symptom of ADHD (instead occurring in brief episodes), it was difficult to objectively measure in studies, and it was frequently underreported.
+People with ADHD tend to hide their emotional reactions to rejection out of embarrassment or shame.

 As such, it is important that individuals with ADHD learn what rejection sensitivity means, how it manifests in daily life, and how to cope with it in healthy ways.